def1ant1/RusticUI/docs/architecture/adapter-parity.md

 # Adapter Parity

-_Last updated 2025-10-07T03:12:01Z via `cargo xtask parity-report`._
+_Last updated 2025-10-07T16:01:32Z via `cargo xtask parity-report`._

 The tables below enumerate which framework adapters ship for each component.
 Material adapters are discovered by scanning the adapter modules under `crates/rustic-ui-material/src`, and the Joy rows come from the Yew-first modules declared in `crates/rustic-ui-joy/src/lib.rs`.
 Parity is validated by the cross-adapter regression suites such as [`button_adapters.rs`](../../crates/rustic-ui-material/tests/button_adapters.rs) and [`joy_yew.rs`](../../crates/rustic-ui-material/tests/joy_yew.rs).
-Run `cargo xtask parity-report` after adding or removing adapters so CI can confirm this dashboard stays in sync.
+Run `cargo xtask parity-report` after adding or removing adapters, and `cargo xtask parity-report --check` in CI, so this dashboard stays in sync.

 ## Material adapters